What is the difference between an Artists’ Union and other artist membership organisations?

 [A trade union] consists wholly or mainly of workers of one or more descriptions and whose principal purposes include the regulation of relations between workers of that description or those descriptions and employers or employers’ associations. ” from the Trade Union and Labour Relations Act – (courtesy Certification Office)

 Artists’ Union England is the only democratic body representing artists that can advise or negotiate on behalf of artists with employers and bodies like Arts Council England or the Department for Culture Media and Sport.
 The art economy is highly distorted, and the majority of artists have been at the receiving end of unfair (or non-existent) pay and exploitative conditions.
 Through listening to artists, and evidencing the need for a collective voice, we can act together to negotiate recognition with funding bodies, galleries, other employers and policy makers.
 Artists’ Union England seeks to actively create a fairer and more sustainable art world.

 In joining Artists’ Union England you will be demonstrating your support for a fundamental change in the art world and will be joining a democratic organisation led by artists about how to shape our future.
 By joining together, we hope to affect real change for our working lives.

-Membership fees are essential to directly support the running of the union.
+Membership fees are essential to directly support the running of the union and also pay for PPL insurance for all our members (see below).
 As an organisation that seeks to be truly representative of artists, it is crucial that we remain completely independent and as such we cannot be funded from any other sources other than membership fees and appropriate donations.
 All our finances are transparent and we aim to provide benefits in future to our members that make the annual due sustainable.